tomtomgarry/canoncomputercommunity/docs/source/index.rst

 Why Your Canon Printer May Not Be Connecting
 --------------------------------------------

 Before jumping into fixes, it helps to know what could be causing the problem.
-Common reasons include:
+Common reasons include

 - **Loose or Faulty USB Cables:**
 A damaged or improperly connected cable can prevent communication between your computer and printer.